bazelbuild/bazel/site/en/external/overview.md

 The repository in which the current Bazel command is being run.

+The root of the main repository is also known as the
+<span id="#workspace-root">**workspace root**</span>.

 ### Workspace {:#workspace}

 The environment shared by all Bazel commands run in the same main repository.
+It encompasses the main repo and the set of all defined external repos.

 Note that historically the concepts of "repository" and "workspace" have been conflated; the term "workspace" has often been used to refer to the main